johnny353535/yoi/docs/_pages/start/start_learning.md

 ---
 layout: base
 group: start
-title: Learning Basics
+title: Start Learning
-permalink: start/learning_basics
+permalink: start/start_learning
 ---

-# Learning the Basics of HTML & CSS
+# Start Learning

 <p class="intro">YOI is quick to learn and was designed for people who do not need to have a background in programming.
 However, you will have to write HTML.
 This page offers some recources for you to start learning or simply refresh your knowledge.</p>